-Here in this post, I will like to share the detail information on fuel injection pump with you.
+Here in this post, I will like to share detailed information on the fuel injection pump with you.

-So, Here is the detail working of Fuel Injection Pump
+So, Here is the detailed working of the Fuel Injection Pump

 The plunger reciprocates in the barrel.
-The quantity of plunger varies with the number of the cylinder in the engine.
+The quantity of plungers varies with the number of cylinders in the engine.

-The plunger has a rectangular vertical groove which extends from the top to another helical groove.
+The plunger has a rectangular vertical groove that extends from the top to another helical groove.

 The delivery valve can be lifted off its seat under the pressure of the liquid fuel.
 And also against the force of the spring.
 The passage is connected to the fuel atomizer.